 Does genuine lasting friendship come naturally to you?

-Here’s a question to consider, do potential friends always measure up to the expectation floating around in our heads?
+Do potential friends always measure up to the expectation floating around in your head?
 My kids and I speak often about friendships and I seem to repeat the same sentences to them.

 “Be the kind of friend you want others to be towards you.”